 Whether you love it or hate it karaoke is a fun night!
 Ply your friends with alcohol first to give them the encouragement to get up there and blast out a Ballard but if they really don’t fancy it, don’t push it otherwise it could sour the night.
 The beauty is, you’re among friends and not performing in front of strangers.
 Use a game like Singstar to help you pull off your karaoke night.

 Make sure you incorporate a Christmas themed gathering into your social calendar and get the date in the diaries sooner rather than later as everyone gets super busy on the countdown to the biggest holiday of the year.

 Don’t worry about planning activities for this one, though there are plenty of Christmas related games you could play.
-Instead, just provide lots of comforting drinks like warm apple punch, Baileys hot chocolate or mulled wine and some homemade mince pies to toast in the season.
+Instead, just provide lots of comforting drinks like warm apple punch, Baileys hot chocolate and some homemade mince pies to toast in the season.

 We hope you love our suggestions.
 Our Fun Night Friday is a day we look forward to every month and ensures we maintain our relationships with our closest friends.
 It’s even a fantastic opportunity to see those you don’t get to see all that often.